|random picture, but makes me smile.|

 At the hostel, a Rottweiler came up to my luggage and bit into it not releasing it.
 He was just playing but he left a few tears in my luggage.
-There were a few tears in my luggage.
 I was definitely irritable about it.

 I told the owner of the hostel that he needed to give me a discount on one of the nights here.
 He reluctantly agreed.
 I mean: Come on; it's your dog, and you're not disciplining it.

 I thought to myself, This is really a bad day.
-Then, I would have started laughing, except I was too tired and cranky.
+Then, I would have started laughing at myself, except I was too tired and cranky.

 I think the problem is that being at a place like this gets to you, especially if you stay here too long.
 (To be honest, I wouldn't recommend investing long term in South Africa, until things turn around.
 Can you trust the money you invest with the people here?
 Not sure.)